shortcutmedia/shortcut-sdk-android/README.md

 # Overview

-This SDK provides basically two components that allow to interact with the Shortcut Image Recognition Service:
+This SDK provides two components that allow to interact with the Shortcut Image Recognition Service:
 - The first component consists of two classes, `CameraView` and `ScannerView`, which are using the camera to campture image data which then is submitted to the image recognition service.
 It reports image recognition results back to you.